maratai/craftery/games/games_tabletop_roleplaying.md

 # Tabletop Roleplaying Games
-I've broken TTRPGs into their own catewgory because, well.
+I've broken TTRPGs into their own category because, well.

 - *Dialect: A Game About Language and How It Dies*.
 - *The Epic of Dreams: Basilisk Edition*.
 A rare example of modulo arithmetic in game mechanics.
 I have not played it but I'm intrigued.